autonomys/subspace-docs/versioned_docs/version-latest/learn/monitoring.md

 - Adjust other parameters as needed.

 :::note
-Ensure your Prometheus service is running to prevent errors in Grafana's Connections section.
+Ensure your Prometheus service is running to prevent errors.
 :::

 ### Jobs and Variables